There is Always Hope.

 Meetings are safe and always take place at a participating police station.
 Once a treatment option is found, transportation is arranged.

 Sullivan County Community Services is now offering Medication Assisted Treatment.
-For more information see the flyer below.
+For more information, click here

 Sullivan County Pharmaceutical Drug Drop-Off Box Locations:

 South Fallsburg, NY 12779